act-rules/act-rules.github.io/_rules/SC2-5-3-label-content-name-mismatch.md

 #### Passed example 3

-Full visible label is contained in the accessible name.
+Full visible label is included in the accessible name.

 ```html
 <button name="link" aria-label="Next Page in the list">Next Page</button>